dcmouser/mewlo/doc/sphinx/book/developer/coding_style.rst

             # python imports
             built in python library imports

-    * __init__.py files should not have any content; they serve only to mark directories as python traversable packages.
+    * __init__.py files should not have any content; they serve only to mark directories as python traversable packs.